 Shari Clough, Ph.D.

-Peace Literacy Curriculum Coordinator
+Peace Literacy Curriculum Coordinator and President, PLI Board of Directors

 Shari Clough, Ph.D., is our Peace Literacy Curriculum Coordinator.
 She earned an interdisciplinary doctorate in History and Philosophy of Science at Simon Fraser University in 1997.
 She has an M.A. in Religious Studies, and a B.A.
 (Hons) in Social Psychology, both from the University of Calgary.
 She began working at Oregon State University in 2003 and is now Professor of Philosophy, and serves as Director of Phronesis Lab: Experiments in Engaged Ethics.
 Phronesis is Greek for “practical wisdom.”
 According to Aristotle, wisdom isn’t something you have, it’s something you do.
-Peace Literacy is the ultimate expression of phronesis.
+Clough believes Peace Literacy to be the ultimate expression of phronesis.

 help sustain our work